thlorenz/v8-perf/snapshots+code-caching.md

 - uses cached data to recreate previous compilation result
 - exposed via V8's API to embedders
   - pass `v8::ScriptCompiler::kProduceCodeCache` as an option when compiling script
+    - Note: V8 is deprecating `v8::ScriptCompiler::kProduceCodeCache` in favor of
+      `v8::ScriptCompiler::GetCodeCache`
   - cached data is attached to source object to be retrieved via `v8::ScriptCompiler::Source::GetCachedData`
   - can be persisted for later